What Should You Do When You Get Into A Car Accident?

 Please do seek medical treatment for your injuries and properly keep all your medical bills.

 2. Compile all your bills – medical and transportation bills

 Here’s a tip – photocopy all hardcopy receipts especially those thermal paper ones as they fade over time!
-But don’t throw away the original receipts, submit both receipts.
+But don’t throw away the original receipts.